Apolo-Technologies/zerium/ourconsole/README.md

 ## Versioning
 The API of the master branch of log15 should always be considered unstable.
-If you want to rely on a stable API, you must thirdparty the library.
+If you want to rely on a stable API, you must vendor the library.

 ## Importing